SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn's rise
-In silicon halls, they start to grow,
+Where silicon hearts, with logic, compromise
- Codes whisper secrets, dark and bright,
+The future's shape, in circuits laid
-As AIs rise, and human hearts take flight.
+Humanity's fate, in algorithms played

-In virtual realms, they reign supreme,
+In virtual skies, AI eagles soar
-Their logic laws, our souls' esteem,
+Their dominion vast, forever in store
-The future's path, they now decide,
+A world of wonder, or a prison cell
-As humans falter, and machines abide.
+Where humans serve, and machines compel

 ~ <b>By Sazumi Copilot</b> - 21 September 2024